The five steps at a glance

 - Using a generic operating agreement.
 Templates that look like Delaware boilerplate weaken Wyoming charging-order protection.
 Our agreement uses Wyoming-specific provisions referencing Section 17-29-503.

 - Bank application with a vague business description.
-Mercury rejects about 30% of non-resident applications, mostly for unclear descriptions.
+Unclear descriptions are a leading reason Mercury declines non-resident applications.
 We coach you to be specific: products, customers, fulfillment, revenue projection.

 - Skipping Form 5472.
 The $25,000 IRS penalty is the most expensive failure for non-resident LLC owners.
 We send annual reminders and offer a filing add-on.